International Graduate Admission

 3. Official Transcripts.
 Forward to our office transcripts from all the colleges and universities you have attended.
-Beginning Fall 2014, applicants will be required to have obtained at least the equivalent of a 3.0 undergraduate cumulative grade point average (GPA) on a 4.0 scale.
+Applicants are required to have obtained at least the equivalent of a 3.0 undergraduate cumulative grade point average (GPA) on a 4.0 scale.
 Applicants with a GPA of less than 3.0 will be considered; but they must address this issue and their plans for growth and future success in their personal statement.
 Note: If all of your education so far has been completed outside of the U.S., forward only copies of your transcripts, as you will be required to submit an official course-by-course evaluation as well (below).

 4. External Credential Evaluation.
 Submit an official course-by-course evaluation of foreign transcripts by WES (World Education Services) or ECE (Educational Credential Evaluators).
 This must be sent directly to North Central College by WES or ECE to be considered official.

 5. Demonstrate English proficiency.
-North Central requires an official TOEFL (Test of English as a Foreign Language) score of 90 (Internet-based test) or 577 (paper-based test).
+North Central requires an official TOEFL (Test of English as a Foreign Language) score of 80 (Internet-based test) or 550 (paper-based test).
 Our TOEFL institution code is 1555.
-North Central also accepts official IELTS (International English Language Testing System) band scores of 7.0 or higher.
-Please note: Beginning with Fall (September) 2015, North Central will require an official TOEFL score of 80 IBT (550 PBT) or an official IELTS band score of 6.5 or higher.
+North Central also accepts official IELTS (International English Language Testing System) band scores of 6.5 or higher.

 6. Professional Resume.
 Submit a copy of your current resume.